Drug information

 What is ciprofloxacin?

-Ciprofloxacin is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment and prevention of several infections caused by certain types of bacteria, for example, certain urinary tract infections, lower respiratory tract infections, and skin infections.
+Ciprofloxacin is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment and/or prevention of certain bacterial infections, such as urinary tract infections, lower respiratory tract infections, skin infections, and others.

 Some bacterial infections can be opportunistic infections (OIs) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.